Karibusan/Wazuh-MCP-Server/README.md

 These values are examples; replace them with your real Wazuh credentials.
 The server loads this file automatically on startup, so environment variables do not need to be exported manually.
-The repository includes a sample `.env` file populated with the above values for reference.
+An example configuration is provided in `.env.example`.
+Copy this file to `.env` and adjust the values as needed.
+The `.env` file is listed in `.gitignore` to avoid committing secrets or encountering merge conflicts.
 Do **not** commit production secrets to version control.
 **Running the Server**
 Start the MCP server with: